Phase II Proposal Roadmap

 8. Update the Target Information

-In APT, open the targets folder and fill in the remaining required information for each target using the Phase II Proposal Instructions (P2PI).
+In APT, open the targets folder and fill in the remaining required information for each target.

 (You can use APT's context sensitive help to take you to the appropriate reference for each field, you can click on the links here to get an html version of the appropriate section, or you can bring up the PDF version of the P2PI and navigate to the appropriate section.)

-Note that HST operations have switched from the GSC1 reference frame to the GSC2 reference frame.
-If you already have GSC1 coordinates (from a previous program), there is a simple web-based conversion tool available.
-DSS images from the Phase II download site already have the GSC2 world coordinate system in place, so coordinates measurements will be in the GSC2 reference frame.
+Note that if you have GSC1 coordinates (from an old proposal), you will need to convert them to GSC2 (ICRS); there is a simple web-based conversion tool available to do the conversion.
+DSS images from the Phase II download site already have the GSC2 (ICRS) world coordinate system in place, so coordinates measurements will be in the GSC2 (ICRS) reference frame.

 9. Pattern Specification